kersten/translate.me/README.md

 ## Administration Frontend

 If you have enabled the administration frontend just open the url ```/translate.me/admin``` in the browser.
+Translating in the UI is very easy.
+You can select your namespaces if you use them, or just the global namespace where all keys without a namespace are saved.
+Initially the global namespace and one language of your available translations is displayed.
+You get a list of all keys, just translate them.
+They will be saved after loosing focus of the current input element.

+## RequireJS

+## Non amd

+You may use this module without amd loading, to do that you have to load jquery and underscore.
+Before translating works you have to implement the following scripts:

+    <script type="text/javascript" src="/translate.me/api/script/translations"></script>
+    <script type="text/javascript" src="/translate.me/api/script/stats"></script>

+    <script type="text/javascript" src="/translate.me/translate.js"></script>

+Then you can start using ```_.translate``` in your JS code.

+     $(function () {
+        _.setPreferredLocale('en');
+        $('#helloworld').text(_.translate("Hello World", "MyCustomNamespace"));
+    });

 ## Handlebars mixin